 Can I bring children in to Makespace?

 Yes – as a member you are permitted to bring guests into Makespace, and this includes children.
 Guests (of any age!) are entirely your responsibility when in Makespace and may not be in the space alone.
 Please note you can only escort two children per Member.

-You should also look for ‘Family makers’ events on our calendar – these are free events open to members and non-members with children.
+You should also look at ‘Family Makers’ – these are free events open to members and non-members with children.

 Can I work in Makespace every day?

 Yes, if you’re a member you can use Makespace whenever you want, as you’ll have 24/7 access (as long as you don’t sleep here!).

 No – Makespace is a shared workshop space, not a co-working desk space, so whenever you leave, you need to clear the space you were working in so others can use it.
 You cannot reserve a space or desk: it’s first come first served all the time.

 Can I use Makespace facilities for my business?

 Yes – both commercial and hobby projects are welcome at Makespace, as well as projects that might become commercial later on.
 You are also welcome to use it to meet colleagues or clients and to receive deliveries; however you should ensure there is someone present to receive your delivery, or there is a risk no-one is in the space when it arrives.
 Please do not use Makespace as the official address of your business.